 - Durability - While the mat needs to be forgiving enough for a foal, it also needs to be durable enough to withstand the weight of the mare.

 - Interlocking design - Straight edge stall mats can curl up and create an uneven surface.
 Always opt for interlocking mats when you're working with a foaling stall.

-Greatmats offers quality foaling stall mats designed with all of these features, and more.
-Backed by a 12-year warranty, these mats have the waffle bottom design that creates a safe and forgiving surface for both mare and stall.
+Greatmats offers quality foaling stall mats designed with all of these features and more.
+Backed by a 12-year warranty, these mats have a waffle bottom design that creates a safe and forgiving surface for both mare and stall.
 The mats also interlock to create a smooth, cohesive surface.

 What's better, is that we even offer stall mats for foaling horses in pre-sized kits.
 Each kit contains the mats that you need to mat a stall of one of the following sizes: